 4. Cable And Internet

-You will need to cancel or transfer your cable or satellite and internet services.
-Moving is also the perfect time to switch to over-the-air TV.
-Instead of transferring your accounts, you can cancel your service, buy an antenna and start receiving free broadcasts at your new address.
+You will need to cancel and transfer your cable or satellite and internet services.
+Moving is also the perfect time to add over-the-air TV to your entertainment lineup; simply buy an antenna and start receiving free broadcasts at your new address.
 This short quiz will help you figure out which antenna is best for you.
 Depending on your needs and location, there are many affordable options for indoor, outdoor and attic antennas.
-Switching to OTA doesn’t mean you have to give up features like recording or pausing live TV.
-Tablo offers a range of DVRs for over-the-air TV, giving you the freedom to watch your favorite shows and movies on your time.
+Tablo even offers a range of DVRs for over-the-air TV, giving you the freedom to watch your favorite shows and movies on your time.

 Ready to make a fresh start in your new home with free over-the-air TV?
-Here are our top picks for the equipment you’ll need — an affordable one-time investment when compared to the over $40,000 you’d potentially spend on cable and streaming over the next 10 years!
+Here are our top picks for the equipment you’ll need:

 If you live in an urban area or nearby suburb: